dplaton/graphql-server/graphql-server-openwhisk/README.md

 1. Clone this repository
 2. Run `yarn install` to install everything
+3. Rename `.env.sample` to `.env` and configure your endpoints
-3. Run `serverless install` to install it in OpenWhisk
+4. Run `serverless install` to install it in OpenWhisk

 The name of the action is hardcoded as `graphqlService-dev-graphql` (update your `serverless.yml` file if you don't fancy this).